Smadas/maze_generator_ros/README.md

 <br>Smadas/create_control_ros - ROS package prepared to insert your algorithm for controling simulate iRobot create

 Just make sure that your workspace is called catknin_ws otherwise change it in the code.

+You can use pikoPixel to draw a new maze.

+Oh, sorry for the mishap about the different naming of repo and actual ROS package.
+Someone is going to damn me real bad.